charklewis/scoreboard/README.md

 - I am currently using vitest while waiting for `bun:test` to have enough parity with `jest`
 - I have had to set `"module": "ESNext"` in `tsconfig.json` to get `cypress` to work
+- I had to add `resize-observer-polyfill` to get Transition & Dialog from headlessui to work in react testing library

 ### Bugs